GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

   --test                This will run a test of the tool to ensure all permissions are set up correctly and
                         buckets can be moved between the two projects, using a randomly generated bucket.
                         A fake bucket name will still need to be specified.
+  --disable_bucket_lock
-  --disableBucketLock   Disabling the bucket lock option means that the mover will not look for a lock file
-                        before starting the move, and it will not lock down permissions on the source bucket before starting the move.
+                        Disabling the bucket lock option means that the mover will not look for a lock file before starting the move, and it will not lock down permissions on the source bucket before starting the move.
   --lock_file_name LOCK_FILE_NAME
-                        The name of the lock file in the bucket --tempBucketName TEMPBUCKETNAME
+                        The name of the lock file in the bucket --target_bucket_name TARGET_BUCKET_NAME
+                        Specifying a target bucket name allows the tool to perform a bucket rename.
+Note that the original source bucket will be deleted, so that bucket name can then potentially be used by someone else.
+  --temp_bucket_name TEMP_BUCKET_NAME
                         The temporary bucket name to use in the target project.
   --location LOCATION   Specify a different location for the target bucket.
-  --storageClass {MULTI_REGIONAL,REGIONAL,STANDARD,NEARLINE,COLDLINE,DURABLE_REDUCED_AVAILABILITY}
+  --storage_class {MULTI_REGIONAL,REGIONAL,STANDARD,NEARLINE,COLDLINE,DURABLE_REDUCED_AVAILABILITY}
                         Specify a different storage class for the target bucket.
-  --skipEverything      Only copies the bucket's storage class and location.
+  --skip_everything     Only copies the bucket's storage class and location.
 Equivalent to setting every other --skip parameter to True.
-  --skipAcl             Don't replicate the ACLs from the source bucket.
+  --skip_acl            Don't replicate the ACLs from the source bucket.
-  --skipCors            Don't copy the CORS settings from the source bucket.
+  --skip_cors           Don't copy the CORS settings from the source bucket.
-  --skipDefaultObjectAcl
+  --skip_default_obj_acl
                         Don't copy the Default Object ACL from the source bucket.
-  --skipIam             Don't replicate the IAM policies from the source bucket.
+  --skip_iam            Don't replicate the IAM policies from the source bucket.
-  --skipKmsKey          Don't copy the Default KMS Key from the source bucket.
+  --skip_kms_key        Don't copy the Default KMS Key from the source bucket.
-  --skipLabels          Don't copy the Labels from the source bucket.
+  --skip_labels         Don't copy the Labels from the source bucket.
-  --skipLogging         Don't copy the Logging settings from the source bucket.
+  --skip_logging        Don't copy the Logging settings from the source bucket.
+  --skip_lifecycle_rules
-  --skipLifecycleRules  Don't copy the Lifecycle Rules from the source bucket.
+                        Don't copy the Lifecycle Rules from the source bucket.
-  --skipNotifications   Don't copy the Cloud Pub/Sub notification setting from the source bucket.
+  --skip_notifications  Don't copy the Cloud Pub/Sub notification setting from the source bucket.
+  --skip_requester_pays
-  --skipRequesterPays   Don't copy the Requester Pays setting from the source bucket.
+                        Don't copy the Requester Pays setting from the source bucket.
-  --skipVersioning      Don't copy the Versioning setting from the source bucket.
+  --skip_versioning     Don't copy the Versioning setting from the source bucket.
   --test_bucket_location TEST_BUCKET_LOCATION
                         The location to create the test bucket in --test_default_kms_key_name TEST_DEFAULT_KMS_KEY_NAME